Ignis-Bots/SquadJS-My-Squad-Stats/README.md

 [![Discord](https://img.shields.io/discord/1174357658971668551.svg?style=flat-square&logo=discord)](https://discord.gg/HV9VGqmPRq)

 <br><br>

 </div>

 ## What it do?

 - This sends your Players Statistics, such as Kills, Deaths, Revives, etc. to My Squad Stats so that players can see a better totality of their Stats across multiple Servers.

 ## Pre-requesites

 - Latest Version of [SquadJS](https://github.com/Team-Silver-Sphere/SquadJS)

 ## How to install:

 - Add `my-squad-stats.js` to your `./squad-server/plugins` folder.
 - Add to your `config.json`
   - You WILL need to get your access token from Ignis to fully set the `config.json` file up.
   - `allowInGameStatsCommand` will allow or disallow the use of the `!mss stats` Command in your Server.
+  - `allowSimpleStatsCommand` will allow players to use `!stats` as well as `!mss stats` in your Server.
   - `usingWhitelister` and `whitelisterInstructions` are only to be used if you are both using JetDave's Whitelister AND have provided an Access Key to MySquadStats so that we can link your linked Whitelister Players.